vowstar/kflash.py/README.rst

     Python3 is recommended.

-If your python version below python3.4, you need:
+If your python version below python3.6, you need upgrade python at least python 3.6.

--  enum34>=1.1.6

 Windows Requirements
 ~~~~~~~~~~~~~~~~~~~~